 It was discovered that the risk of missing work six months after an auto injury was greater among women, those under age 35, and those who had an early prescription for painkillers.
 This study confirmed that many patients with only mild injuries from a car accident can still be impacted negatively in the long-term.

 If you have been an auto collision, no matter the severity of your injuries, chiropractic treatment can help you avoid work disability and other long-term effects on your quality of life.
-First Choice Chiropractic and Rehabilitation can relieve your pain and discomfort now, and keep you moving and working into the future.
+Oregon Medical Centers can relieve your pain and discomfort now, and keep you moving and working into the future.
 We specialize in treating auto injuries both mild and serious.
 To learn more, call our Aloha/Beaverton office today.